Apple set to unveil its Netflix-like service on March 25, possibly with shows from HBO

 Apple's been making it rain all over Hollywood for more than a year.
 We may finally find out what its $1 billion worth of TV shows is all about.

 Apple is expected to unveil its rumored video service, as well as a news subscription service, at an event March 25 at its Cupertino, California, campus.
-The company is reportedly scrambling to lock in deals with networks like HBO to offer a catalog of other programming alongside its own originals.
+The company has a pipeline of original programs with big stars for it -- including at least five shows that finished shooting -- and it is reportedly scrambling to lock in deals with networks like HBO to offer a catalog of other programming alongside its own originals.

 For more than a year, the company has used a $1 billion budget to recruit projects from high-profile film and television stars.
 Apple has nabbed big-name deals with Oprah Winfrey, Reese Witherspoon, M. Night Shyamalan and Steven Spielberg, among many others.
 The company also hired two top television executives to spearhead the effort.